mejia-b/Mailing-Client/README.md

 - Once set up, navigate over to https://myaccount.google.com/apppasswords
 - On this page under the drop down for **Select app** go ahead and select **Other(custom name)**
 - On the next screen pick a name and then generate the key
+- This is the password that you'll use when using this script